-2. 418 Langley Road - Demolition Review (Ward 6)
+418 Langley Road - Demolition Review (Ward 6) Request to demolish buildings

-Built in 1925, this astylistic, brick four-square house was owned by Luigi Santucci, owner of 416 Langley Road.
+Staff reported that built in 1925, this a-stylistic, brick four-square house was owned by Luigi Santucci, owner of 416 Langley Road.
 Both homes were constructed on the same lot.
 In 1950, the screened porch on this house was enclosed.
 The house continued to be held in the Santucci family along with 416 Langley Road until at least the 1990s.
 Its association with the house at 416 Langley Road provides the property with documentary significance, but the house itself displays little in the way of architectural integrity in contrast to the early worker cottage at #416.
-Staff recommends not preferably preserving the house at 418 Langley Road.
+Staff recommended not preferably preserving the house at 418 Langley Road.